ConnorBrake/Vectors/README.md

 - Position Vectors
 - Resultant Vectors of Position Vectors
 - Customizable Cartesian plane Demensions
-- Dynamic and Static Movement of Vectors on a the xy-plane
+- Dynamic Movement of Vectors on a the xy-plane

 ## Features
 - **Unit Vectors** - Represent vectors with a magnitude of 1 in any direction